 If you die with at least one descendant who is not the descendant of your surviving spouse.
 Your spouse inherits 1/2 of your intestate property, plus the right to use any intestate real estate for life.

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

-If you die without a will in Delaware, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Delaware, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether they are also your spouse's children.
 (See the table above.)